 The networks seem to have belatedly hired more Asian American actors with Korean Angelenos featured in starring rolls on Hawaii Five-O (2010), Sullivan & Son (2012), Selfie (2014), Dr. Ken (2015), and Fresh Off the Boat (2015).

 Of course, Hawaii Five-O — the earliest of these shows to bank on the draw of Asian American actors — lost face and more than a few viewers when Korean Angeleno stars Daniel Dae Kim and Grace Park left after learning that their white co-stars were earning more money than them despite both being the most famous cast members.
-Perhaps no better example of American network’s discovery of Korean culture exists than Conan O’Brien’s discovery that he apparently has a fairly rabid following there.
+Perhaps no better example of American network television’s discovery of Korean culture exists than Conan O’Brien’s discovery that he apparently has a fairly rabid following there.

 KOREAN ANGELENO MUSIC